acjones617/scipy-node/integrate/README.md

 Our options object looks for a single possible property:

     var options = {
-      variable: 'y' // can specify the variable name used in your func when you pass func in as a string.
-You must specify this variable name if you are using something other than "x"
+      variable: 'x' // you must specify the variable name used in your func when you pass func in as a string.
     }

 #### callback (optional)